ZakariaEysa/YourSeatGraduation/README.md

 ---

-## 🤖 AI Module – Before & After
+## 🤖 AI Module – Movie Recommendation Engine

-- Handles image processing (Before/After).
-- Can be integrated into mobile or web via API.
+- A machine learning model that generates personalized movie recommendations.
+- Initially developed as a standalone recommendation system (Before integration).
+- Later converted into a Flask-based API (After integration) for deployment and real-time use.
+- The module is fully deployed and optimized for real-time responses.

+## 📌 Notes

+- Each module is standalone and reusable.
+- The AI system is modular and easily integrable.
+- The project follows Clean Architecture (especially for the mobile app).
-- Built for performance and scalability.
+- All files are uploaded and documented for demo and review.

 ---